 One of the biggest shifts in the future of digital advertising is leveraging data that it allows to make campaigns more targeted and successful.
 This will get more streamlined with time.
 Optimizing for location, time, buying patterns and other factors will be integral to the future of personalized advertising.
 A very simple yet relevant example could be the ads for a car manufacturer.
 Instead of directly telling the features of the vehicle, you can target the customers via the context of travel and road trips.
 Even though there were traces of personalized ad targeting, optimization has never truly existed the way it is popular now.
 Optimized campaigns based on audience behaviors can bring out astounding results.

 Brand Perception and Mixed Reality

 Arguably, ad campaigns with mixed reality are more impressive than when you are limited to print, digital, and video.
 There is almost an explosion in virtual reality and most of these devices are getting more affordable.
 The creative team can leverage this new canvas.
 With the mix and match creative assets, advertisers can better connect and engage with the consumers.

 What Your Business Needs?

-Understanding which platforms provide the best value for advertising is an expert concern.
-Viewership and listenership are seeing a major shift from traditional to digital.
+Understanding which platforms provides the best value for advertising is an expert concern.
+Viewership and listenership is seeing a major shift from traditional to digital.
 The advertising bellwether, TV, is also seeing a decline in its viewership.

 The next big concern is broadcast vs targeted delivery.
 Targeting with traditional advertising is primarily dependent on the number of readers, listeners, viewers, or people within proximity of a public ad.
 But digital advertisers can segregate the data so that marketers can create and provide contextually relevant content to the individual consumers.
 With a technology called retargeting, brands can create video-based ads that target consumers individually filtering by their interests and intent.